fiveladdercon/launchpad/docs/_engines/map.pl.md

 ```
 $ spacecraft ... map.pl [OUTPUT]
-                        [-address FORMAT]
-                        [-size FORMAT]
                         [-f|-r]
 ```

 Output is sent to STDOUT unless an OUTPUT file is specified.

--address FORMAT
-  : Report addresses with the number FORMAT provided.
-    Defaults to `%hW` when not specified.

--size FORMAT
-  : Report sizes with the number FORMAT provided.
-    Defaults to `%hb` when not specified.

 -f
   : map only fields.